-7.10 Draft Street Tree Planting Letter
+7.9 Draft Street Tree Planting Letter

+Date

+Address

-Date Address Dear Sir/Madam Possible street tree planting Council would like to identify the views of the local community on possible street tree planting in (Name Street/Road/Place/Avenue/Way).
+Possible street tree planting

+Council would like to identify the views of the local community on possible street tree planting in (Name Street/Road/Place/Avenue/Way).

 Before planting can proceed, the Council's Urban Tree Plan requires consensus from the residents on whom the project is likely to have an impact.

 We are proposing to plant (species) at an approximate spacing of one tree per property.
 For street tree planting to be aesthetically successful it is necessary for the planting to be of a consistent nature.
 In the event that a property has a longer than average road frontage, consideration will be given to planting more than one tree in that particular area.

 Council may/may not proceed with the planting where the predominant view is that residents don't wish to see trees established.

 Please complete the slip below and return to the council in the pre-paid envelope enclosed by (date).
 If you have any questions please phone 0800-920-029 during office hours.

 If there is majority support for the project we plan to complete the planting within six weeks of the above date.

 Once planting has been completed the trees will be maintained by the council on an annual basis.
 However, because the trees are vulnerable to water stress in their first two seasons we would appreciate your help in keeping them watered during the summer months.
-Yours faithfully [Insert name] Parks and Reserves Team Leader

 Name:

 Property address:

 I/we do support / don't support (delete one) the planting of street trees in

 [Name Street/Road/Place/Avenue/Way].

 Comments:

-7.11 Standard Letter Templates
+7.10 Standard Letter Templates

-7.11.1 Letter Requesting Clearance of Overgrowth from Footpath Area and/or Roading Corridor
+7.10.1 Letter Requesting Clearance of Overgrowth from Footpath Area and/or Roading Corridor